Internet's Role in Career Building

 8. Do a research before reaching out to the employer

-For a successful job search, quality is always better than quantity.
+For a successful employment search, quality is always better than quantity.
 In other words, it’s more efficient to send in one tailored, relevant resume than ten generic ones.
 Luckily, Internet gives you an opportunity to find out more about the prospective employer and create an application that is tailored for their needs.
 Check out their corporate website, LinkedIn profile and other resources.
 If during the conversation with a hiring manager you highlight the awareness of their goals and challenges and your ability to add value, you’ll immediately get one step ahead of the other candidates.

 9. Post your resume online